alexbudy/spanish_buddy/README.md

 Two optional flags are accepted:

 - `-ddb, --drop-db` - Drops (deletes) the existing DB file (WARNING - will lose all progress if deleting!)
 - ` -ap NEW_PROFILE, --add_profile NEW_PROFILE` - Creates a new profile for use, with the name `NEW_PROFILE`.
-This step can also be done during usage.
+This step can also be done during CLI usage.

 ## Usage